ivshil/go-url-shortener/Readme.md

-Go application running on docker container with postgres db
+# URL Shortener written in GoLang running on docker containers with postgres db